 - The quality of causal evidence presented in this report is low because the authors did not establish the comparability of the treatment and comparison groups.
 This means we are not confident that the estimated effects are attributable to compulsory DMs; other factors are likely to have contributed.

-Features of Dialogue Meeting (DM)
+Dialogue Meeting (DM)

 Workers in Norway who go on long-term sick leave are paid their base salary for the first year of their absence.
 The employer covers the salary for the first 16 days, and the Norwegian SSA provides coverage for the remainder of the year.
 Approximately 6 months (26 weeks) into the absence, the SSA organizes a compulsory DM between the worker, the employer, and if necessary, the physician who authorized the sick leave.
 During this meeting, the parties discuss whether arrangements can be made at the workplace to facilitate the worker’s full or partial return to work.

 Because of differences in the operations of local SSA offices, the timing of the DMs and issuing of exemptions from them varied across counties, such that some sick-listed workers were not invited to a DM during the first 52 weeks of their absence.
 The authors incorporated this local variation into their design to estimate the probability that a sick-listed worker attended a DM.
 Specifically, the authors modeled the effect of a change in the probability of attending a DM on earnings and insurance receipt, moving from the lowest to highest average probabilities observed across counties.